 Arrange your objects

-One of the essential steps in still life drawing is arranging your objects correctly.
+One of the essential steps in still-life drawing is arranging your objects correctly.
 It will determine the overall look and feel of your picture.
-You need So take some time to experiment with different placements until you find a composition you like.
+So take some time to experiment with different placements until you find a composition you like.

 The Importance of Arranging Objects